CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0100-0199/0184-department-highest-salary.md

 id is the primary key (column with unique values) for this table.
 It is guaranteed that department name is not NULL.
 Each row of this table indicates the ID of a department and its name.

+Write a solution to find employees who have the highest salary in each of the departments.

+Return the result table in any order.

+The result format is in the following example.

 ### Examples

 **Example 1:**